WSU football coach Mike Leach liked the Cougars’ effort at Arizona State, but not the result

 “We simplified things (on defense), and I think that was beneficial, but we have to get used to it, we have to keep doing it for a while,” he said.
 “I think we have a lot more to offer (in the secondary).
 We need to define guys’ positions there, but the upside is huge.
 They can play better than we are by a significant margin.”

-The Cougars (3-3, 0-3 Pac-12) made a few changes to the secondary after the loss at Utah, moving strong safety Daniel Isom to cornerback position, Skyler Thomas from nickelback to strong safety and making Pat Nunn the starter at nickelback.
+The Cougars (3-3, 0-3 Pac-12) made a few changes to the secondary after the loss at Utah, moving strong safety Daniel Isom to cornerback, Skyler Thomas from nickelback to strong safety and making Pat Nunn the starter at nickelback.

 “I thought it was mixed,” Leach said of the results of those moves.
 “Defensively, they’re evaluating all that stuff right now.”